rahulgopinath/rahulgopinath.github.io/_posts/2013-05-03-clone-detection-tools.markdown

 AST Based: Tree methods
 --------------
-- CloneDR - annotated parse tree comparison using characterization metrics based on hash function thru tree matching. also does parametrized matching.
+- CloneDR - annotated parse tree comparison using characterization metrics based on hash function through tree matching. also does parametrized matching.
 - Change to intermediate language, and then compare.
 - Use structural abstraction using parametrization.